KQM-git/TCL/characters/electro/fischl.md

 | Damage Element | Electro |
 | Damage Type | Charged Attack |

 * This can be used to activate the passive on Prototype Crescent when the bolt hits a humanoid, as the top of their heads are their weakpoint hitbox.
+* The AoE Electro DMG is calculated as a raw multiplier to Fischl's Aimed Shot Base DMG, not as a normal DMG Bonus.

 {% endtab %}